Frequently Asked Questions About Chemical Regulation

 To be effective, a revised TSCA needs to include strong language requiring toxicity testing techniques that rely less on animal testing and more on humane and human-relevant methods that adequately and efficiently determine risks to human health before chemicals reach the market.
 Chemicals already in commerce should be prioritized and tested based on potential risk to public health.

-On April 14, 2011, Sen. Frank Lautenberg introduced the Safe Chemicals Act of 2011 (SCA).
-The bill was similar to the Safe Chemicals Act of 2010 in that it would extensively amend the existing law and require producers of industrial chemicals to better assess the potential hazards of chemicals before they reach the market.
-Because of the limitations of animal-based toxicity testing, the goals of SCA will not be accomplished through reliance on current toxicity testing methods.
+On May 22, 2013, Sens.
+Frank Lautenberg and David Vitter introduced the Chemical Safety Improvement Act of 2013 (CSIA).
+The bill would extensively amend the existing law and require producers of industrial chemicals to better assess the potential hazards of chemicals before they reach the market.
+Because of the limitations of animal-based toxicity testing, the goals of CSIA will not be accomplished through reliance on current toxicity testing methods.

-SCA contains a number of provisions designed to reduce the numbers of animals killed in chemical testing and direct the EPA to fund and develop nonanimal test methods, as recommended by the National Academy of Sciences.
-The bills gave the EPA the authority and flexibility to modify testing requirements based on a chemicals characteristics or what might already be known about a chemical or groups of chemicals.
+CSIA contains a number of provisions designed to reduce the numbers of animals killed in chemical testing and direct the EPA to fund and develop nonanimal test methods, as recommended by the National Academy of Sciences.
+The bill would give the EPA the authority and flexibility to modify testing requirements based on a chemicals characteristics or what might already be known about a chemical or groups of chemicals.
 While this is excellent news, these provisions are only a first step.
 Most importantly, the EPA must be given the authority to require nonanimal tests.

 “Twenty-first Century Toxicology” or “Tox21” refers to a diverse set of efforts intended to implement a report written by the National Research Council called Toxicity Testing in the 21st Century: A Vision and a Strategy.
 The report details a step-by-step plan to modernize toxicity testing using methods that better predict human responses to chemicals, rather than relying on animal tests to guess the effects in humans.
 Through Tox21, university, government, and private efforts and partnerships are working to achieve toxicity testing that is more efficient, uses fewer and eventually no animals, and is more beneficial to human and environmental safety.
 This new paradigm rests on methods that can identify biologically-based mechanisms of toxicity, prioritize chemicals for evaluation, and develop more predictive models of human responses to chemicals.